Section 8 HCV

 Elderly families, whose head or co-tenant is over 62 or disabled or handicapped that do not possess the capabilities to work, will have their rent based on their income rather than the fixed subsidy amounts, however time limits do not apply to these households.

 The Housing Authority does not own Section 8 Housing Choice Voucher housing.
 You choose your own house or apartment anywhere in Tulare County, as long as it meets certain guidelines.
 Renting from relatives is not allowed unless required by a specific medical necessity.

-You may apply for the Section 8 Housing Choice Voucher Program by telephone at a central location, and there is only one countywide waiting list.
+You may apply for the Section 8 Housing Choice Voucher Program through our Online Application in the left sidebar, and there is only one countywide waiting list.
 Funding for the Section 8 Housing Choice Voucher Program is provided to eligible applicants on a first-come, first-served basis, and people who live or work in Tulare County will be assisted before non-county residents.
 In the event that HATC’s leasing rate falls below 97%, preference will be given to an applicant who is able to ‘lease-in place’.
 Preference will continue to be weighted until lease up rate reaches 97%.
 Once target lease up rate is obtained, preference will continue to be documented as part of the application intake process, however, it will not be weighted until such time that lease up rate falls below 97% at any other given time.

 While on the waiting list, you may be contacted by mail to see if you are still interested.
 The Housing Authority will ask you to confirm your address, family size and income.

 When your name reaches the top of the list and funding is available, the Housing Authority will invite you to the nearest office to verify the information you provided, including citizenship or eligible alien status.
 When everything has been verified, you will come to another meeting to learn how to choose a qualified rental unit.
 Persons who have been convicted of manufacturing or selling methamphetamines or are registered sex offenders are not eligible.